ingridfs/ingridfs/README.md

 ### I'm Ingrid Fernandes and I'm a Front End Developer.

 - 📚  Currently learning more about ReactJs.
-- 💼  Working with: JavaScript.
+- 💼  Working with: React Native.
 - 🎯  Goals: learn more about animations and state management.

 <br />